ringcentral/ringcentral-web-phone/README.md

 I don't think you need to do anything based on the result.
 It is just for your information.

+Personally I don't think the flip feature is of much value, since it's basically the same as "cold" transfer.
+Compare flip to "cold" transfer, there is only one difference that I can tell:

+- after you initiate "cold" transfer, the current call session will auto end since SIP server will send a "BYE" message to you.
+- after you intiate a flip, the current call will not auto end.
+And you will need to manually end it for the flip to complete.
+  - for more details, check the instructions above.

 ### Park the call